 What are the options?

 When choosing a lender, Pamela has two options.
-Payday lenders and the potential pitfalls that come with them, or LendUp.
+Traditional payday lenders and the potential pitfalls that come with them, or LendUp.

 - Debt traps: Rollovers are a way for lenders to make money on borrowers without means to repay their loan.
 Here's a definition from the CFPB.

-- Opaque terms: Lack of clear disclosures make borrowers less likely to repay on time.
-Lenders don't mind; they profit from the hidden fees.
+- Unclear terms: Lack of clear disclosures about things like fees make borrowers less likely to repay on time.
+Lenders often profit from these hidden fees.